igr/nomen-est-omen/README.md

 ### 3. Optimise if you will

-Templates can be created once:
+Templates can be created once and reused:

 	Nomen uigen = Nomen.est().adjective().person();
 	...